Campaigners plan legal action in bid to halt expansion of Sussex wind farm

 But campaigners opposing the wind farm expansion have described the decision as ‘madness’ and say: “This isn’t green energy; it’s an ecological disaster waiting to happen.”

-“The choice of Oakendene for the 12-acre substation, involves not only the destruction of these meadows, but the loss of around 114 mature oaks, many of which are hundreds of years old – some veteran or near veteran – and over 650m of ancient hedge, and all are home to a wide variety of our most critically endangered species.
-It also represents a massive loss of carbon storage.

-“If the Government is serious about its commitment to protect Nature, it would have been such an easy win for Nature to move the onshore substation to the far less ecologically sensitive site which was under consideration.”

-The campaigners have now joined forces with the Protect Coastal Sussex group and are seeking legal advice aimed at obtaining a Judicial Review of the decision.
+The campaigners are seeking legal advice aimed at obtaining a Judicial Review of the decision.

 However, a spokesperson for Rampion 2 said: “The Rampion 2 Offshore Wind Farm was awarded consent by the Secretary of State for Energy Security and Net Zero, the Rt Hon Ed Miliband MP, after an extensive Examination where these issues were thoroughly explored.